 Alright, let’s cut to the chase—working with symlinks on Windows can be a total headache, but it doesn’t have to be if you tweak your approach a bit.

-method both @techchizkid and @byteguru highlighted is solid—but let’s think beyond Command Prompt.
+So yeah, the mklink method both @techchizkid and @byteguru highlighted is solid—but let’s think beyond Command Prompt.
 Ever tried PowerShell shortcuts for managing symlinks?
 They’re way friendlier if you dislike CMD syntax.
-Use New-Item
+Use New-Item like this:

 New-Item -ItemType SymbolicLink -Path 'C:\Link' -Target 'C:\ActualDir'